daiquocnguyen/daiquocnguyen.github.io/_pages/blog.md

 ## Conclusion<a name="conclusion"></a>

 Graphs are ubiquitous in science, engineering, and real-life applications.
 They are fundamental to, for example, the study of disease outbreak, human dynamics, biological networks, information retrieval, to name a few.
 This work provides basic building blocks for such studies, hence applicable and relevant to many research problems beyond computer science and machine learning.
-As the work represents a fundamental research problem in representing graphs, we believe it does not put anyone at disadvantages.
-QGNN has demonstrated to achieve competitive performances through extensive experimental evaluation on a wide range of benchmark datasets for three downstream tasks of graph classification, semi-supervised node classification, and text (node) classification.
+As the work represents a fundamental research problem in representing graphs, QGNN has demonstrated to achieve competitive performances through extensive experimental evaluation on a wide range of benchmark datasets for three downstream tasks of graph classification, semi-supervised node classification, and text (node) classification.

 Please cite [our paper](https://arxiv.org/abs/2008.05089) whenever QGNN is used to produce published results or incorporated into other software: